Coalgebraic Tools for Randomness-Conserving Protocols: Introduction

 \subsection{Related Work}

 Since von Neumann's classic paper showing how to simulate a fair coin with a coin of unknown bias \cite{vonNeumann51}, many authors have studied variants of this problem.
 Our work is heavily inspired by the work of Elias \cite{Elias72}, who studies entropy-optimal generation of uniform distributions from known sources.
-The definition of conservation of entropy and a concept related to latency are defined there.
-Mossel, Peres, and Hillar \cite{MosselPeresHillar05} characterize the set of functions $f:(0,1)\to(0,1)$ for which it is possible to simulate an $f(p)$-biased coin with a $p$-biased coin when $p$ is unknown.
+The definition of conservation of entropy is given there.

+Mossel, Peres, and Hillar \cite{MosselPeresHillar05} show that there is a finite-state protocol to simulate a $q$-biased coin with a $p$-biased coin when $p$ is unknown if and only if $q$ is a rational function of $p$.

 Peres \cite{Peres92} shows how to iterate von Neumann's procedure for producing a fair coin from a biased coin to approximate the entropy bound.
 Blum \cite{Blum85} shows how to extract a fair coin from a Markov chain.

-Pae and Loui \cite{PaeLoui06,PaeLoui05,Pae05} present several simulations for optimal conversions between discrete distributions, known and unknown.
-The main innovation in this paper is the coalgebraic model that allows compositional reasoning about such reductions.
+Another line of work by Pae and Loui \cite{PaeLoui06,PaeLoui05,Pae05} focuses on emitting samples from a variety of rational distributions given input from an unknown distribution, as in von Neumann's original problem.
+In \cite{PaeLoui06}, the authors introduce a family of von-Neumann-like protocols that approach asymptotic optimality as they consume more input symbols before producing output, and moreover can be shown to be themselves optimal among all such protocols.

+In \cite{DBLP:journals/tit/HanH97}, Han and Hoshi present a family of protocols for converting between arbitrary known input and output distributions, based on an interval-refinement approach.
+These protocols exhibit favorable performance characteristics and are comparable to the ones we present according to multiple metrics, but require an infinite state space to implement.

-There is also a large body of related work on extracting randomness from weak random sources (e.g.\ \cite{Nisan96,Nisan99,Ta-shma96,SrinivasanZuckerman99,Dodis04}).
+Finally, there is a large body of related work on extracting randomness from weak random sources (e.g.\ \cite{Nisan96,Nisan99,Ta-shma96,SrinivasanZuckerman99,Dodis04}).
 These models typically work with imperfect knowledge of the input source and provide only approximate guarantees on the quality of the output.
 Here we assume that the statistical properties of the input and output are known completely, and simulations must be exact.